 Why I Pay For Health Insurance

 Here’s why I ended up always paying that $317/month for health insurance.

-Frankly, the alternative is living without coverage, which in the case of an accident or illness could lead to devastating effects, not just for your livelihood, but your finances as well.
+Frankly, the alternative is living without coverage, which in the case of an accident or illness could lead to devastating effects, not just for my livelihood, but for the finances as well.
 The costs sustained from an injury or an illness can completely ruin one’s financial life.

 I may find myself complaining about paying monthly healthcare expenses nearing my mortgage payment, but I refuse to go without health insurance.
 I may have contemplated it a few times during this past year, but that was just my frugal self coming out.